 With the grid of models (priors) computed, the module \texttt{pdf\_analysis} estimates the physical properties and the uncertainties from the likelihood-weighted means and standard-deviations.
 The output properties of interest for this study are the stellar mass (\texttt{stellar.m\_star}) and SFR averaged over the past 10 and 100~Myrs (\texttt{sfh.sfr10Myrs} and \texttt{sfh.sfr100Myrs}, respectively $\SFRten$ and $\SFR100$).
-We preferentially rely on $\SFR100$ in the upcoming Section~\ref{sec:results}, as the photometric measurements we provided as constraints for the fit are informing us on SF on long timescales rather than on-going SF.
+We preferentially rely on $\SFR100$ in the upcoming Section~\ref{sec:results}, as the photometric measurements we provided as constraints for the fit are informing us on SF on long timescales rather than ongoing SF.
 We further explored the influence of Balmer lines H$\alpha$ and H$\beta$ measurements from IFU-data MaNGA survey as additional constraints on the SED fitting in Sec.~\ref{subsec:discussion:SFR}.
-These recombination lines being emitted by ionized gas around newly-born stars, they subsequently give us insight on the on-going SF, typically measured by $\SFRten$.
+As these recombination lines are emitted by ionized gas around newly born stars, they subsequently give us insight into ongoing SF, typically measured by $\SFRten$.
 We discuss these results in Section~\ref{subsec:discussion:SFR}.